 Your dog may eat more than normal because of the amount of exercise he or she is getting.

-Please call for your free evaluation so we can discuss availability.
+Please call for an evaluation so we can discuss availability.

 Yes!
 In fact, you need to commit to come in three times during the month so that we may work with you and introduce you to the tools and commands that you will be using when your dog returns home.